ndn-apps/Shopify-Tutorial/README.md

 However, during the running process, you may meet many questions of installing new apps, fixing errors, etc.

-If you are wandering how to get the trusted source, let’s refer to our blog.
+If you are wandering how to get the trusted source, let’s refer to <a href="https://ndnapps.com/blog/">our Shopify blog</a>.
 In our blog, there are many of posts about Shopify tutorial which help you much in manage, design, and develop your Shopify store efficiently.

 Read Shopify Tutorial at: https://ndnapps.com/shopify-tutorial/